-However, there are some exceptions to this structure, such as Life Credit’s Living Benefit Loans.
+Life Credit’s Living Benefit Loans offer you an alternative to traditional life insurance policy payouts.
 Life Credit pays up to half of a person’s death benefit on his or her life insurance policy, regardless of the type of policy.
 Even if you are a term policyholder, you can borrow from your life insurance, if it has a value of at least $75,000.

 The program is designed to provide immediate financial assistance to cancer patients and others dealing with serious medical conditions.
 Such challenges aren’t just a threat to one’s health but can also pose a serious financial strain.
 With Life Credit, cancer patients and others can easily and efficiently access the cash value of the life insurance policies they’ve paid into for years, in order to reduce their financial stress and focus on their health.